 - Teachers can record assessments using ‘Track Zone’, a system we have designed enable quick and easy recording of judgements about pupils’ learning and progression.
 Senior leaders can track progress; subject leaders can see how students are performing across the school in their subject; teachers can identify gaps and tailor lessons to cover these.

-- Brand new quizzes are included to help retention and check pupils’ learning.
+- Quizzes are included to help retention and check pupils’ learning.

 - Our unique feature, ‘Time Machine’, ensures prior learning is built upon within each theme.

-- Our 3D PSHE programme is woven into the themes and we provide schools with our full scheme of work as part of the ‘Learning Means the World’ Curriculum package, helping you deliver the 2020 PSHE government requirements to develop fully rounded individuals.
+- Our 3D PSHE programme is woven into the themes and we provide schools with our full scheme of work as part of the ‘Learning Means the World’ Curriculum package.

 - Related to key vocabulary and terminology that are vital for developing learning and an increased depth of understanding, our Learning Lexicon is embedded into the curriculum, resulting in pupils who know, understand and can apply the language of learning in a range of cross-curricular contexts.